BasharNofal/data-structures-and-algorithms/javascript/code-challenges/tree/README.md

 * User can traverse a binary tree in three ways: pre-order, in-order, and post-order.
 * User can add nodes to binary search tree.
 * User can search for a node in a binary search tree.
+* User can traverse a binary tree in breadth first method.

 <hr>